sobolev/RepData_PeerAssessment1/PA1_template.md

 imp.median<-format(imp.totsteps.central$Median,scientific=FALSE)
 ```

 From the table we see that the mean has stayed the same at 10766, while the median has gone from 10765 to 10762.
 The impact on the calculation of total daily steps is that it has shifted the median of the data set down a very small amount.
-This makes sense since the mean was slightly less than the median and we imputed with the mean.
-If we had chosen to use the median to impute instead then the mean would have shifted up towards the median.
+This makes sense since the mean was slightly more than the median and we imputed with the mean.
+If we had chosen to use the median to impute instead then the mean would have shifted down towards the median.
 I would consider this an insignificant impact at least on the central tendencies of the data.

 ## Are There Differences In Activity Patterns Between Weekdays And Weekends?